 Greg uses cryptography extensively, and has some interesting links.
 His various PGP public keys are available (if you can't use the newer style Diffie-Hellman/DSS keys you need this instead).
 Note that Greg uses a multi-level key scheme, with a very secure top level key and less secure keys for personal/USENIX and QUALCOMM related work.
 Or you can use S/MIME encryption with this CAcert certificate.
 Secure voice / text: Seecrypt firstname.lastname@example.org (this is as close as you'll get to a phone number on this web page).

 He also developed the PGP Moose which allows newsgroup moderators to authenticate postings, and which automatically cancels unauthentic postings.
 This is still in use but not really supported any more.

 Greg was the Program Chair for USENIX's Sixth USENIX Security Symposium focusing on Applications of Cryptography and was invited talks coordinator for the 7th USENIX Security Symposium For the Eigth, he was Works-In-Progress coordinator.
 For the Ninth, he was Program Co-Chair with Steve Bellovin.
 Tenth, Invited talks coordinator again.
 Taking a rest.
 He worked on a PGP key signing service and electronic voting for USENIX.

-Greg developed the SOBER family (including Turing, NLS and Shannon) of stream ciphers for embedded application.
+Greg developed the SOBER family (including Turing, NLS, Shannon and Boole) of stream ciphers for embedded application.
 This and other software and publications can be found at QUALCOMM's open source portal.